indradeep2002/indradeep2002/README.md

-- 👋 Hi, I’m @indradeep2002 aka INdradeep Halder
+- 👋 Hi, I’m @indradeep2002 aka Indradeep Halder
 - 👀 I’m interested in Cybersecurity
 - 🌱 I’m currently learning Basic's of IT
 - 💞️ I’m looking to collaborate on Understanding different cybersecurity threats and guidence about how to prevent them